Network of Experts

 Horácio Francisco Zimba holds a degree in Library Science, a Master's, and a Ph.D. in Information Science, from the University of Brasília.
 He holds a postgraduate certificate in Systems Analysis, from the Catholic University of Brasilia.

-Since 2008 he has been working as Assistant Lecturer at, the School of Communication and Arts, teaching subjects related to Information and Communication Technologies Applied for Libraries and Documentation Services.
-From 2011 to the present he has been the Director of Documentation Services – Central Library, at Eduardo Mondlane University; where since 2012 he has been coordinating the project that aims to strengthen the capacity for access and usage of scientific information resources in Mozambique.
 This includes capacity building in terms of human resources, infrastructure, and strategies to ensure collaboration between University libraries through the Mozambican Association of Academic and Research Libraries (AMOBAP).
 He is a founder and current Chairperson of the Mozambican Association of Academic and Research Libraries, since 2018.

 Tom Olyhoek has been living and working in Africa for many years.
 After obtaining his PhD in molecular microbiology from Amsterdam University (1982) he has been at the Max Planck Institute in Berlin for 7 years.